SerBuryat/knowledge-base/inbox/spring webflux.md

 - [ ] - backpressure (to not overwhelm Observers with Observable events)
 - [ ] - Essentially Functional Programming is regarded as an important aspect of Reactive Programming
 - [ ] - Functional Programming promotes immutability making concurrent programming easier
+- [ ] - In Reactor, the execution model and where the execution happens is determined by the `Scheduler` that is used.
+A `Scheduler` has scheduling responsibilities similar to an `ExecutorService`.